bt1142msstate/Query/README.md

 ⸻

 Note: Query is focused solely on generating list item reports.
-Charting and advanced data visualizations are not currently supported.
+Non list reporting such as Stat reports, charting and advanced data visualizations are not currently supported.

-It's currently still in development so there is no use notes yet.
+It's currently still in development so there are no use notes yet.